 - It may be appropriate (or even necessary) to notify someone in advance about WPMC’s plans to use a particular park.

 - Enter species list into the species list generator: https://wpamushroomclub.org/about/species-lists/species-list-generator/

 - Send photograph(s) separately to Richard Jacob via email ([email protected]) or WeTransfer.

-- Return sign-up sheets to Jim Wasik either as scans/photos via email firstname.lastname@example.org or post: Jim Wasik, 70 Woodland Farms Rd, Pittsburgh PA 15238.
+- Return sign-in sheets to Jim Wasik either as scans/photos via email [email protected] or post: Jim Wasik, 70 Woodland Farms Rd, Pittsburgh PA 15238.